eseidinger/clouddev-env/README.md

 As an alternative to exporting the DISPLAY variable and configuring the firewall, you can use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) to connect to the development VM.
 PuTTY supports X11 forwarding.

-On MacOS you need to set the following environment variable on the VM to enable some X11 applications.
+On Linux and MacOS you need to set the following environment variable in the VM to enable some X11 applications.

 ```bash
 export XAUTHORITY=$HOME/.Xauthority